armancohan/acohan.github.io/_posts/2018-09-05-Kartsaklis-Mapping-text-to-KB.markdown

             <figure>
                 <img src="{{site.url}}/img/2018-09-05-3.png" alt="example"/>
                 <figcaption>
                     Green vector (on right) is the target vector in the KB and red vectors (on top left) are vectors corresponding to senses.
 The objective is to minimize the loss between the predicted vectors and the target vectors prepared using skip-gram model.
 Intuitively, the multi-sense LSTM computes a weighted average of the senses that are computed according to the similarity of the given word sense w.r.t to the context (average of other words in the sentence).
-In other words, we see what sense of the word is more appropriate in this context and then use it to calculate the sense embeddings.
+In other words, the authors see what sense of the word is more appropriate in this context and then use it to calculate the sense embeddings.
 The weighted average of sense embeddings is then fed to an LSTM an results in a vector that predicts the entity.
                 </figcaption>
             </figure>